 Kindlehill School fees comprise 40% of the school’s annual income.
-The remaining 60% includes fees from government grants, and a small component of private income from donations and rental of our performance space.
+The remaining 60% includes fees from government grants, and a small component of private income from donations.

 Kindlehill aims to make current fees: